 I could see that the Parrot was fluttering about their heads – just out of claw distance – and speaking to them – but not for long – because soon the sky filled with the juddering noise of a police helicopter.
 In an instant, they were off into the shadows of the London skyline.
 The Parrot flew back to me.

 ‘We’ll meet them in Hyde Park just before dawn,” he said.

 “Oh Yuk,” I replied.

-“Steady on,” Squawked the parrot, “We’re meeting in a spriit of inter-galactic-cross-species trust and cooperation.”
+“Steady on,” squawked the Parrot.
+“We’re meeting in a spirit of inter-galactic-cross-species trust and cooperation.”

 “Well I’m watching their every move,” I said.

 “Likewise,” hissed the nastiest looking of the cat commandos.

 The Parrot turned to me and said in a haughty voice: “Your job is to shut up and dig.”
 And so turning my hind-quarters on the cat people I started to dig, and in doing so, kicked earth in their faces.
 I could hear them hissing, sneezing and spitting out dirt.
 That made my work rather more pleasant.